 I picked up my copy of the first volume of Barack Obama’s presidential memoirs the day it came out.
 A Promised Land launched at an auspicious time, exactly two weeks after his vice president’s victory in the 2020 election.
 It was a good decision to wait until after this exhausting election cycle to release it, especially because Democratic optimism probably contributed to the three million copies sold in the first month of its release.
 But this also meant that the manuscript went to press well before the election, leaving a certain open-endedness to the first volume that also reflects the unfinished picture of the Obama legacy.
 Still, waiting until after the election left the book’s reception to the whims of the American public on November 3.
 It would read very differently if Joe Biden had lost.

 As a source, I’ve always found memoirs challenging.
 They’re not works of history so much as one individual’s recollection of events in dialogue with historical accounts and collective memory.
-In the case of Obama’s memoir, the optimistic yet somber tone is colored—like his presidency—by the man who succeeded him.
+In the case of Obama’s memoir, the optimistic yet somber tone is—like his presidency—colored by the man who succeeded him.

 The other challenge with political memoirs is that they purport to be an honest retelling of events, but they are inevitably shaped by the need to speak to posterity.
 This isn’t inherently dishonest; after two decades of being defined by the national discourse, public figures like Obama deserve a rebuttal.
 Although Obama’s reflective tone evades the hubris that can characterize memoirs, the book is clearly a defense of his legacy.
 Among the charges Obama beats back is that he was too inexperienced or naïve about hardball politics.
 Now an elder stateman in the Democratic Party—with the visage to match his experience—he acknowledges that there were plenty of lessons he learned along the way, from dealing with Republican leadership to making sure female staffers felt empowered in his White House.
 But overall, Obama is proud of how he and his team dealt with these and other issues to do the best they could for the country.